 A pot of black Lipton tea, single espresso and 2 pastries will set you back around 49,000 LAK ($6.16 USD)

-For a cheaper lunch option try Scandinavian Bakery.
-It’s not as fancy as La Banneton, but their sandwiches are delicious and the large sandwich is very large and generously filled, especially the chicken curry one!
-At 29,000 LAK ($3.57 USD) per sandwich, we shared one and it was more than enough to fill our rumbling stomachs.
+Scandinavian Bakery: This place is not as fancy as Le Banneton, but the sandwiches here are delicious.
+The large sandwich is very large and generously filled with fresh ingredients.
+At 29,000 LAK ($3.57 USD) per sandwich, we usually shared one and it was more than enough to fill our rumbling stomachs.

-We mostly enjoyed our takeaway sandwich lunches back at our guesthouse terrace with a beautiful view.
+We mostly enjoyed our takeaway sandwich lunches back at our guesthouse terrace overlooking the river Khan.

-The second bamboo bridge is located further upstream right at the bottom of Chomsy Hill.
+The second bamboo bridge is located further upstream right at the bottom of Mount Phousi.
 This bridge will cost you 5,000 LAK ($0.62 USD) to cross and will take you right to the Dyen Sabai Restaurant and Pizza Phan Luang a few steps further.